Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/radar-chart.md

    Now, the report item design will look like below.
    ![Preview of row value grouping ](/static/assets/on-premise/images/report-designer/report-items/chart/radar-chart/row-field-design-preview.png)

-> Follow the above steps to assign data for other chart categories such as bar, line, area, radar and polar.

-## Format line chart
+## Format radar chart

-You can format the line chart for better illustration of the view that you require, through the settings available in `Properties` tab.
+You can format the radar chart for better illustration of the view that you require, through the settings available in `Properties` tab.

-To format line chart follow the below steps:
+To format radar chart follow the below steps:

-1. Drag and drop the line chart into design area and resize it to required size.
+1. Drag and drop the radar chart into design area and resize it to required size.
-2. Configure the data to the line chart.
+2. Configure the data to the radar chart.
-3. Focus on the line chart and click `Properties` icon in the configuration panel, the property pane opens.
+3. Focus on the radar chart and click `Properties` icon in the configuration panel, the property pane opens.
 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/radar-chart/open-chart-properties.png)

 You can see the list of properties available for the widget with default value.